sajibcse68/sajibkhan.com/blogs/mastering-async-javascript-a-senior-level-interview-challenge.md

 1. **Promise Executors Run Synchronously**

    When you create a new `Promise`, its executor (the function passed in the constructor) is run synchronously.
 Deferred actions like `resolve()` and `reject()` only take effect when queued as microtasks.
+So, Promise executors run synchronously, but their callbacks are microtasks.

 2. **Microtasks vs. Macrotasks**
    - **Microtasks** (like `Promise.then()`) always run before macrotasks.